 - Preference will be given to those who have had little or NO experience in the United States or outside of their home countries.

-- Have a desire to participate in community service activities.
-Students must return to their home countries after completion of the program.
+- Applicants are required to return directly to their home country after the completion of the program.

 Award Benefits and Requirements

-Participants are actively engaged on and off campus.
+Participants are actively engaged on- and off-campus.
 They take part in cultural enrichment activities throughout the semester and experience various aspects of American life and local communities.
 They complete 20 hours of community service and participate in professional skills development activities.
 Participants receive tuition and fees, campus housing, a meal plan, support for pre-approved cultural activities and a modest monthly stipend.

-For general information about the Global UGRAD Program please visit http://exchanges.state.gov/non-us/program/global-undergraduate-exchange-program-global-ugrad or email NigerExchanges@state.gov
+For general information about the Global UGRAD Program please visit http://exchanges.state.gov/non-us/program/global-undergraduate-exchange-program-global-ugrad or e-mail NigerExchanges@state.gov.